Colophon

 Kept the layout narrow and single-column to make reading comfortable.
 Simple borders guide you through the content - a vertical line to ground things, horizontal ones to break up sections.
 Nothing fancy, just timeless design, at least to me.

-I kept things black and white after experimenting with colors.
+I kept things black and white after experimenting with colours.
 Tried beige backgrounds, purple and orange accents - none of them felt right for more than a day.
 The minimal palette lets the work speak for itself.

 I’ve tried my share of static site generators, but Astro won me over.
 It’s well-documented, actively maintained, and writing in it helps me better understand engineering constraints.
 Plus, the component system just makes sense.